Our Team

 Staff Scienstist, FCI Organoid Biobank

-Dr. Szilvia Baron has obtained her master’s degree in chemistry at the University of Szeged (Ungary).
+Dr. Szilvia Baron has obtained her master’s degree in chemistry at the University of Szeged (Hungary).
 Later, she joined the Laboratory of Cellular Transport Systems the Catholic University of Leuven (Belgium) and has completed her PhD studying the role of Secretory Pathway Calcium ATPases in calcium signaling.
 Between 2012 and 2017 she has worked as a postdoctoral fellow at the Weizmann Institute of Science (Israel), explored the molecular players of bacterial adaptation and solved the structure of type I Mycobacterium tuberculosis Fatty Acid Synthase.
 In 2017 she moved to the Tel Aviv Medical Center as Senior Scientist.
 Her investigations at the Pediatric Hemato-Oncology Research Laboratory focused on the tumor immune microenvironment of inflammatory conditions (IBD, JIA) and tumors (Ewing Sarcoma, Osteosarcoma, Lymphoma) in the pediatric population.
 She joined the FCI Organoid Biobank team as Staff Scientist in 2024 April and she is responsible for the operation and further development of the FCI Organoid Biobank.

 Tierärztin